SaideT/products/README.md

-# products
+# Final Project for Data Wrangling Class
-Data scraping from Twitter and Amazon for the topic of natural shampoos and conditioners
+# Data scraping from Twitter and Amazon for the topic of natural shampoos and conditioners